Alzheimer's stages: How the disease progresses

 Moderate dementia due to Alzheimer's disease

-During the moderate stage of Alzheimer's, people grow more confused and forgetful and begin to need help with daily activities and self-care.
+During the moderate dementia stage of Alzheimer's disease, people grow more confused and forgetful.
+They begin to need more help with daily activities and self-care.

 - Experience even greater memory loss.
-People may forget details of their personal history, such as their address or phone number, or where they attended school.
+People may forget details of their personal history, such as their address, phone number or where they attended school.
 They repeat favorite stories or make up stories to fill gaps in memory.

 - Need help with some daily activities.
-Assistance may be required with choosing proper clothing for the occasion or the weather and with bathing, grooming, using the bathroom and other self-care.
-Some individuals occasionally lose control of their urine or bowel movements.
+They may need help choosing proper clothing for the occasion or the weather.
+People in this stage also may need assistance with bathing, grooming, using the bathroom and other self-care.
+Some may occasionally lose control of their bladder or bowel movements.

 Severe dementia due to Alzheimer's disease

-In the severe (late) stage of Alzheimer's, mental function continues to decline and the disease has a growing impact on movement and physical capabilities.
+In the late stage of the disease, called severe dementia due to Alzheimer's disease, mental function continues to decline.
+The disease also has a growing impact on movement and physical capabilities.

-- Lose the ability to communicate coherently.
-An individual can no longer converse or speak coherently, although he or she may occasionally say words or phrases.
+- Lose the ability to communicate.
+Individuals can no longer converse or speak in ways that make sense.
+They may only occasionally say words or phrases.